Laghman (food)

-Laghman, leghmen, laghmen, lagman, or leghman (لەغمەن, leghmen, ләғмән; лағман, lağman; лағмон; лағмон, lağmon; лагман, lagman) is a dish of meat, vegetables and pulled noodles from Uyghur cuisine.
-In Chinese, the noodle is known as latiaozi (拉条子) or bànmiàn (拌面).
+Laghman (لەغمەن), also spelled lagman, is a dish of meat, vegetables and pulled noodles from Uyghur cuisine.
+In Chinese, the noodle is known as latiaozi (拉条子) or banmian (拌面).

-Läghmän is a loanword from the Chinese lamian and appears to be an adaptation of Northern Chinese noodle dishes (native Turkic words do not begin with the /l/ consonant), although its taste and preparation are distinctly Uyghur.
-It is also a traditional dish of the Hui or Dungan people who call the dish bànmiàn.
+Laghman is likely a loanword from the Chinese lamian and appears to be an adaptation of Northern Chinese noodle dishes, although its taste and preparation are distinctly Uyghur.

-It is especially popular in Kazakhstan and Kyrgyzstan, where it is considered a national dish of the local Uyghur and Dungan (Hui) ethnic minorities.
-It is also popular in Russia, Uzbekistan, Tajikistan, Turkmenistan, northeastern Afghanistan (where chickpeas are added), and parts of northern Pakistan.
+It is well-known in Kazakhstan and Kyrgyzstan, where it is considered a national dish of the local Uyghur and Dungan (Hui) ethnic minorities.
+It is also common in Russia, Uzbekistan, Tajikistan, Turkmenistan, northeastern Afghanistan (where chickpeas are added), and parts of northern Pakistan.
 Crimean Tatar cuisine also adopted lagman from Uzbek culture.

 Cooking

 Laghman is prepared with meat (mainly lamb or beef), vegetables and pulled long noodles.
 The vegetables usually include bell peppers, celery, garlic, onions, and spices.